demcgee/skinny-rails/README.md

 # challenge: skinny-rails

-## description
+So you want to learn Rails?
+Or you want to show off how well you know Rails?

+Here's your chance.
+This simple app challenge has been designed with you in mind.
+The domain is small and well-known, the app is typical, and tests have been provided.
+They are not perfect!
+So watch out.

-This repo contains a code challenge created for a newly-graduated Ruby developer, to introduce them to the world of frameworks, HTTP status codes, and object-relational mappings (ORMs).
+This repo contains a code challenge created for a newly-graduated proto-Ruby developer, to introduce them to the world of frameworks, HTTP status codes, and object-relational mappings (ORMs).
 This repo is intended to be populated using Rails 5 and Ruby 2.3.1.

 ## the challenge

 Build a url-shortening service (like http://bit.ly)  called "skinny" in Ruby 2.3, using the Rails framework (http://rubyonrails.org/), backed up by a PostgreSQL database.

-The framework will be tested using using `curl` (https://curl.haxx.se/docs/manpage.html); it doesn't need a user interface right now, just responses.
+The framework will be tested using using [`curl`](https://curl.haxx.se/docs/manpage.html); it doesn't need a user interface right now, just responses.
+If you want to build one?
+Go crazy.

+To get started, `fork` this repo.
+If you want me to review it, or you get stuck, drop me a line and I'll help.

 ### data model